+Centralize and prioritize team action items to keep our teams focused and accountable.
 Here’s an amazing success story you can watch to hear how the collaborative QBR Huddle played out at a fast paced hyper growth company.

 The Quarterly Business Review (QBR) Huddle helps teams plan their business, understand what support they need need and show how they’re going to deliver the revenue.
 Running a QBR in a Huddle in SalesHood facilitates:

 Follow these steps in SalesHood to make the most of your next QBR:

 - Schedule the QBR Huddle with your team (using our Huddle Template)